MatthewMeade/ArchitecturalKatasWinter2025/README.md

 ## Quality Goals
 <!--
     - Top 3-5 quality goals for the architecture in a table
-    - Note: Goals for the artecture itself, not the product
+    - Note: Goals for the architecture itself, not the product
     - For example reliability, security, sustainability

     Example